 HEINI’S YOGURT CULTURED ® CHEESE has grown from being one of our Dad’s dreams to becoming a Natural Cheese enjoyed throughout our country because it offers a mild creamy texture, creative variety of flavors, and the benefits of digesting live, Yogurt Culture.
 (Heini’s Yogurt Cultured Cheese)

 At some point, I should mention my thoughts on how the cheese tasted, but honestly, I am not sure what it tasted like.
 Yes, I tasted it last night, but I could not even tell then!
 It was different, good different, but still different.
 I wonder if the yogurt culture had a strong affect on how the cheese tasted, or if I am not truly able to taste the yogurt cultures.
 If you happen to know, please let me know in the comments.
 Thanks.

-The bread holding together this sandwich was a 7-grain bread that turned out to be fantastic.
+The bread holding together this grilled cheese was a 7-grain bread that turned out to be fantastic.
 I had thought that I was not a fan of dark breads such as this one, but I was extremely wrong.
 We cooked this one until it got crunchy, with soft and smooth insides and I was in heaven.
-I am all for different textures, especially in this type of sandwich, and the crunch was perfect.
+I am all for different textures, especially in this type of grilled cheese, and the crunch was perfect.

-The only other ingredient was the tomato, which is classic on a grilled cheese sandwich.
-Instead of trying to put my own twist on this ingredient, I went straight ahead with the classic and simply sliced the tomatoes and placed them in the sandwich.
+The only other ingredient was the tomato, which is classic on a grilled cheese.
+Instead of trying to put my own twist on this ingredient, I went straight ahead with the classic and simply sliced the tomatoes and placed them in the grilled cheese.
 It is a classic for a reason.
 The only thing I did slightly different was that I placed cheese on the bread, then the tomatoes and then more cheese.
-I mean, this is a grilled cheese sandwich after all, right?
+I mean, this is a grilled cheese after all, right?

 ingredients were purchased at…